 - Quizzes, polls, calculators…

-The main characters of a successful participation campaign:
+5. The main elements in creating a successful participation campaign:

 - It cant be a copycat of another campaign.
 It does not mean that it would not work but it will definitely be less engaging if customers are familiar with such events.